jrroosevelt/VS2PCG/new_player_faq.md

 	 - Probably the best place to find an ad-hoc online game
  - [Upper Deck official Discord](https://discord.gg/uHMaBXWD)
 	 - Least active of the communities, but...
-	 - Is the best p
+	 - Is the best place to hear official announcements from Upper Deck

 ## Which set should I start with?